Sarafian/SemVerPS/README.md

 # SemVerPS

-[SemVerPS] is a PowerShell module to work with Semantic Versioning.
+[SemVerPS] is a PowerShell module to work with [Semantic Version] utilizing the .net implementation from [Max Hauser's SemVer] repository.

 # Core edition only

 For reasons discussed in #8, the module works only with the `Core` edition.
-For the desktop edition make sure you install the version `1.0`.
+For the desktop edition make sure you install version `1.0`.

 ```powershell
 Find-Module -Name SemVerPS -MaximumVersion 1.0|Install-Module
 ```

 # Usage

-The modules offers the ability to work with [Semantic Version] utilizing the .net implementation from [Max Hauser's SemVer] repository.

 Use the `ConvertTo-SemVer` to convert strings to semantic version objects.
 For example: